 The eyes aren’t just your windows to the world; to experienced eye doctors, they can also offer a view into your overall health.
-At The Eye Doctors, our optometrists don’t only examine your eyes for disease, they keep a careful watch for signs of other health problems, including those that can affect your heart.
+At True Eye Experts, our optometrists don’t only examine your eyes for disease, they keep a careful watch for signs of other health problems, including those that can affect your heart.

-In the interest of heart health, great vision, and total body wellness, our team at The Eye Doctors wanted to share some information about how an annual eye exam can actually be good for your heart.
+In the interest of heart health, great vision, and total body wellness, our team at True Eye Experts wanted to share some information about how an annual eye exam can actually be good for your heart.

 How an Eye Exam Can Benefit Your Heart Health